nejcrogelsek/react-testing/README.md

 Will search for all elements that have node with textContent matching the given text.
 Typically, you'd use this to find paragraph, div or span elements.

+#### getByDisplayValue

+Returns the input, textarea or select element that has the matching display value.

 ## Available Scripts

 In the project directory, you can run: